PartnerComm/PcommAnalytics/README.md

 ___
 #### Tracking via custom partial or function

-The `PcommAnalytics` class can be imported into your JavaScript partials for tracking custom events.
+The `PcommAnalytics` class can be used in your JavaScript partials for tracking custom events.

-1. Import the class from the appropriate folder:

-    `import {PcommAnalytics} from 'pcommanalytics'`
-2. Create your event:
+1. Create your event:

     `const event = {'label': 'label test','category': 'category test','action': 'action test','value': 'value test'};`
-3. Instantiate the class:
+2. Instantiate the class:

-    `const analytics = new PcommAnalytics(event);`

-    Note that the event is passed to the class.
-4. Track the event:

-    `analytics.trackEvent();`
-___
+    `window.PcommAnalytics.trackEvent(event);`

+__
 ### Vimeo GA

-`new PcommAnalyticsVimeoGA();` will scan your page for available Vimeo videos and add GA tracking to them automatically.
+This scans your page for available Vimeo videos and add GA tracking to them automatically.

 #### Dynamic Rendering of Vimeo iFrames

 If you need to dynamically render Vimeo iframes, there are a few additional steps to take.

-1. Import the script into your component `import {PcommAnalyticsVimeoGA} from "pcommanalytics";`
-2. Make it accessible in your component `const vimeoGA = new PcommAnalyticsVimeoGA();`
-3. Get or create the iFrame as an element `var el = this.$refs.player.$el.childNodes[0];` (your method will vary)
+1. Get or create the iFrame as an element `var el = this.$refs.player.$el.childNodes[0];` (your method will vary)
-4. Delete data-listener_attached `delete el.dataset.listener_attached;` (or it will not attach a new listener)
+2. Delete data-listener_attached `delete el.dataset.listener_attached;` (or it will not attach a new listener)
-5. Register the new video `vimeoGA.processIframe(el, index);`
+3. Register the new video `window.PcommAnalytics.vimeo.processIframe(el, index);`
 ___
 ### Testing